Dante-Coleman/hopscan/README.md

 ---
 ### License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

+---

+### Logo Usage
+The hopscan™ logo is © 2025 Dante Coleman.
 All rights reserved.

-This repository and its contents are the intellectual property of Dante Coleman.
-No part of this codebase may be copied, modified, or redistributed without explicit permission.

-This project uses GeoLite2 data created by MaxMind, available from https://www.maxmind.com.
-Each database folder within the /databases directory contains its own license provided by MaxMind and is governed by the MaxMind End User License Agreement.
+The logo is not covered by the MIT License and may not be used without permission.

 ---

-### Attribution
+### Third-Party Data
-This project uses GeoLite2 data created by [MaxMind](https://www.maxmind.com).
+This project uses GeoLite2 data created by [MaxMind](https://www.maxmind.com), available from https://www.maxmind.com.
+Each database folder within the [/databases](/databases) directory contains its own license provided by MaxMind.

 ---
 ### Disclaimer
-**hopscan™** is a personal and educational project created to explore Python programming and concepts in email header analysis, fraud detection, and cybersecurity research.
+**hopscan** is a personal and educational project created to explore Python programming and concepts in email header analysis, fraud detection, and cybersecurity research.
 This software is provided “**as is**”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

 The author makes **no guarantees** regarding the accuracy, reliability, or completeness of the results produced by this program.
-Users are solely responsible for how they interpret or act upon the information generated. **hopscan™ should not be relied upon as a definitive or automated security solution.**
+Users are solely responsible for how they interpret or act upon the information generated. **hopscan should not be relied upon as a definitive or automated security solution.**

 By using this software, you agree that the author shall **not be held liable** for any damages, losses, or consequences arising from the use or misuse of the program, its outputs, or its data sources.